rethinkdb/rethinkdb-rs/api/javascript/index.md

 cursor.emit(event, [arg1], [arg2], [...])
 {% endapibody %}

-Cursors and feeds implement the same interface as Node's [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter).
+Cursors and feeds implement the same interface as Node's [EventEmitter][ee].

 [Read more about this command &rarr;](event_emitter-cursor/)